COSCS340/PhoneGames/STATUS.md

 system and lobbies have been fully implemented and all that’s left to do is to finish implementing our primary games and redesign the
 UI.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since the start of the semester, we have had to push many features back by a few weeks because there was an initial learning curve that we didn’t predict.
-Because of that, the initial schedule we outlined in our initial proposal and through github’s issue tracker had to be pushed back by two weeks.
+Because of that, the schedule we outlined in our initial proposal and through github’s issue tracker had to be pushed back by two weeks.
 Despite that setback, we’ve managed to catch up to our original schedule through hard work and we are on track to complete our project in the next three weeks like originally planned.